 Also, would this be classed as my character’s action for the round, or can the spirit cast the spell independently?

-The adventurer would need to tell the spirit what to do, but I would assume that is near instant.
+The adventurer would need to tell the spirit what to do, but assume that is near instant.
 However as usual, if the adventurer was unprepared, I would make the spirit unprepared too.

 Yes.
 Roll to see if the spell can be cast at all, then roll a resistance roll to see if it is effective against that particular target.